thiagoamin/EV-Climate-Activism/README.md

 - $C$ refers to the selective costs to the individual,
 - $B$ indicates the selective benefits to the individual.

 However, several significant issues arise within this model.
 Firstly, it does not adequately differentiate between success-dependent and success-independent benefits and costs, potentially leading to inaccurate estimations of the overall expected value.
 Secondly, the definition of the collective public good \( V \) is ambiguous, affecting the model's output based on whether \( V \) is interpreted at an individual or global level.
-Thirdly, the model’s assumption that agents may act altruistically conflicts with the rational choice theory, which assumes agents act to maximize personal utility.
+Thirdly, the model often predicts higher individual participation when the group's likelihood of success (without the individual’s input) is high, a counterintuitive outcome that overlooks free-riding.

 To address these limitations, we propose an alternative model.
 In our revised model, the $V$ variable is substituted with two other parameters $B_d$ and $C_d$, and the term $p_g$ is substituted with $1 - p_g$ (see "3: Theorical Comparison").
 This new formulation aims to provide a more accurate representation of the dynamics driving individual participation in climate activism.